How to maintain a PRactice as an Unlicensed Psychotherapists Under the New Regulations in Colorado

 - Registration Closed: New registrations are prohibited in the DORA database for the title Unlicensed Psychotherapists (formerly Registered Psychotherapists.)
 Anyone who did not apply for or have current registration as an Unlicensed Psychotherapist in the DORA database as of July 14, 2020, cannot become one.

 - Lapsed Registrations: Unlike the past, there is no grace period for lapsed registrations, so plan ahead.

 - Grandfathering: Unlicensed Psychotherapists with current DORA registration can continue to practice psychotherapy provided your registration never lapses.

-CAP continues to represent the interests of Unlicensed Psychotherapists in Colorado, and our mission is more important now than ever.
-We suffered a major setback in HB20-1206 but must continue to fight for the right for Unlicensed Psychotherapists to continue practicing.
-The organizations that lobbied successfully to close the registration for Unlicensed Psychotherapists are not satisfied and hope to eliminate Unlicensed Psychotherapists entirely in the next legislative session.
-CAP membership supports our legislative effort to protect our right to practice.
-CAP is drafting a proposal that addresses the issues leveled against Unlicensed Psychotherapists with the intent to open registration again.
-We believe in the public’s right to chose from a diversity of mental health treatment options.
+CAP continues to represent the interests of Unlicensed Psychotherapists in Colorado.
+CAP’s mission, ‘protecting the right to practice’ is more important now than ever.
+We suffered a major setback in HB20-1206 and must continue to fight for the right for Unlicensed Psychotherapists to continue practicing.
+The lobbyists for the organizations that lobbied successfully to close the registration for Unlicensed Psychotherapists are not satisfied.
+They have voiced an intent to eliminate Unlicensed Psychotherapists entirely in the next legislative session.
+CAP membership supports our legislative effort to protect the right to practice in order to maintain public access to diverse mental health professionals.